- Buy, sell and trade 371 cryptos.

-Bitcoin’s monumental performance in 2021, as well as the increasing coverage of digital coins in the mainstream media, have attracted traders of all shapes and sizes looking to break into the world of cryptocurrency.
+Bitcoin’s monumental performance in recent years, as well as the increasing coverage of digital assets in the mainstream media, have attracted traders of all shapes and sizes looking to break into the world of cryptocurrency.
 While retail investors typically look to purchase modest amounts, you may want to purchase a large amount of Bitcoin in one go, which is where certain exchanges and OTC desks come in handy.
 By using one of these specialised services, you will be able to cut down on the costs involved compared to using a regular exchange.

 Before going any further, it’s important to consider what actually constitutes a large amount of bitcoin.
 Of course, the definition of “large” will be different for everyone.
 A sizable trade for you will vary depending on factors like your income, net wealth, experience with digital currency and overall level of risk tolerance.